melsman/mlkit/README.md

 make -j3
 ```

-Only the ARM64 runtime is built in the checkout.
-The first compiler build
-uses the installed MLKit's own Basis library, cached objects, and matching
+The first compiler build uses the installed MLKit's own Basis library,
-runtime, so a `DARWIN_NATIVE=0` build is unnecessary.
+cached objects, and matching runtime, so a `DARWIN_NATIVE=0` build is unnecessary.
 It produces an
 ARM-emitting bootstrap compiler at `bin/mlkit-arm64`, which then builds the
 native compilers.
 Compiler builds use `-gc`; the Makefile also configures the
 bootstrap compiler's larger stack automatically.